VS-work/vizabi-csv-generator/README.md

 ```
 WS_URL=http://waffle-server-stage.gapminderdev.org node metadata-generator
 ```

+Invocation of `npm start` will generate metadata.json as well (using dev instance), apart from csv files.

 # Possible issues:
 If something is generated not the way you expected - the issue might be: